cancerit/hairpin2/README.md

-# hairpin2 - 0.0.1a
+# hairpin2

-**Maintainable, transparent, fast, and error-free** implementation of the hairpin detection and flagging algorithm concieved by Mathijs' Sanders.
+Maintainable, transparent, implementation of the hairpin detection and flagging algorithm concieved by Mathijs' Sanders.
 Implemented by Peter Campbell and Alex Byrne

 ### REQUIREMENTS